What We Do

 Future Thought Leaders.
 Free and open to the public, this award-winning and thought-provoking series of multidisciplinary panels presents varying viewpoints on sustainability-related topics, such as food waste, seafood, the ethics of meat production, food justice, and healthy soil.
 University of California Television (UCTV) videotapes the panel discussions, distributing the broadcast through its networks, where our videos have a combined viewership of 15.5 million and counting.
 In 2024, we are proud to have our panels included in World Design Capital programming that spotlights the San Diego and Tijuana border region.
 Watch video and read recaps of all our panel discussions here.

 Seeds for the Future.
 As part of our school garden grant program, which has awarded more than $90,000 to 36 schools since 2018, BGF has hosted 40 instructional hours in garden classrooms, organized 15 chef-led cooking classes serving 275 students, and installed 42 garden beds at 6 school campuses.
 BGF has also distributed hundreds of free copies of our signature bilingual photosynthesis workbook for elementary school students.
 Our annual party to raise funds for school grants took place on August 18, 2024, at Julep Venue in San Diego.
-The 2024 BGF Garden Grant application is available until October 29, 2024 with grant winners announced on December 1, 2024.
+The 2024 BGF Garden Grant winners will be announced on December 1, 2024.

 Berry Good Food Academy.
 Reimagined in 2024 after 30+ in-person classes were held with local chefs and artisans at Specialty Produce 2017-2020, the Academy’s new digital series highlights the importance of the farmer-chef connection, and how vital that relationship is to the health and sustainability of our local food economy.
 Join San Diego County farmers and chefs through each of the four growing seasons to see the behind-the-scenes journey of your favorite dishes around town.
 Watch our first two episodes.